-Alice knows that it is crucial writing a good log message here, carefully specifying all the changes she has made to her workspace, in order for her to have a good possibility of later tracing back through the development path.
+Alice knows that it is crucial writing a good log message here, explaining the purpose of the change she has made to her workspace, in order for her to have a good possibility of later tracing back through the development path.
 This log text is kind of a diary, which Alice and others can consult later when analyzing the work done.
 The log text is saved by CVS, together with the files she commits into the repository.